StellaA30/continent_game_project/README.md

 How many countries can you name in Africa
 ```

-3. To guess a country, send a POST request to http://localhost:8080/games/1.
+3. To guess a country, send a PUT request to http://localhost:8080/games/1.
 Include the playerId and your guess in the request body:

 ````
 {
-  "Nigeria"
+ "countryName": "Nigeria"
 }
 ````

 The response will indicate whether your guess was correct or incorrect, and will include the number of correct guesses out of the total number of countries in the continent:

 ````
 Correct!
-You've guessed 1 out of 6 for Africa.
+You've guessed 1 out of 46 for Africa.
 ````
 Or

 4. Incorrect answer.
 Have another go.
-You've guessed 1 out of 6 for Africa.
+You've guessed 1 out of 54 for Africa.
 ````

 Incorrect answer.
 Have another go.
-You've guessed 1 out of 6 for Africa.
+You've guessed 1 out of 54 for Africa.
 ````

 The response will include your final score:
 ````
 Good job!
-You got 4 out of 6 correct.
-Your final score was 67%.
+You got 4 out of 54 correct.
 ````
 Or